leafOfTree/WindowTabs/README.md

 </p>

 ## History
-It was developed by Maurice Flanagan in 2009 and was provided as free and paid versions originally.
+It was originally developed by Maurice Flanagan in 2009 and was provided as free and paid versions.
 The author who no longer has time to maintain it has open-sourced it.
 See the original repository: [mauricef/WindowTabs](https://github.com/mauricef/WindowTabs).

 This repository is a fork of [payaneco's repository](https://github.com/payaneco/WindowTabs) which is from [redgis'](https://github.com/redgis/WindowTabs).
 Now, it compiles and runs successfully on both Win7 and Win10.

 ## Download

-It's recommended to compile the exe file as below.
-If not, you could find my prebuilt files at [releases](https://github.com/leafOfTree/WindowTabs/releases).
+It's recommended that you compile the exe file as below.
+If not, please find my prebuilt files at [releases](https://github.com/leafOfTree/WindowTabs/releases).

 ## Compilation